jyunhanlin/daka/README.md

 ### Docker

-- Pull the image from Docker Hub or GitHub packages or build your own docker image
+- Pull the image from Docker Hub or GitHub packages or build your docker image

 ```bash
 docker pull jyunhanlin/daka:latest